EliotHyenne/Microbit-Draw/README.md

 How to install:
-- Drag the .hex file to your Microbit.
+- Download and drag the .hex file to your Microbit.

 Controls:
 - Use the accelerometer to move the LED 'cursor' on the Microbit around.